 - Share Indigenous ways of knowing

-- Empower individuals to take action on reconciliation in their own lives
+- Empower individuals to implement their own reconciliation action plan in their lives, families and communities

-- Increase greater respect, understanding, and meaningful connections between citizen
+- Increase greater respect, understanding, and meaningful connections between Canada’s citizens

 Who should register?

 This program is an ideal fit for those who work with and are interested in improving and creating new relationships with Indigenous people, businesses, communities, and organizations.
 This includes municipal, territorial, provincial, and federal government employees, not-for-profit executives and board members, corporate executives, post-secondary educators, and teachers.

 Programs are filled on a first come, first served basis.
 Please register early to secure a confirmation of your spot.

 To maximize learning for this program, students are required to dedicate approximately 40 hours during the week to this program.

 - Complete pre-program assignments if applicable